 The digital nomad lifestyle.
 It’s often put on a pedestal like the shiniest object in the room, but does it live up to the hype?
-I’ve always wanted to work remotely and on my own terms.
-Here’s why I finally took the leap to become a digital nomad.
+I’ve always wanted to work remotely and on my terms.
+Here’s why I finally leaped to become a digital nomad.

 Stranger: “Is it because of your work?”